mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 ## Control panel application - architecture

 The application follows a standard React-Redux architecture.
-The state (or store) contains both the domain-specific parts like list of visible widgets and the ordinary UI state, like indication that a modal window is visible.
+The state (or store) contains both the domain-specific parts like a list of visible widgets and the ordinary UI state, like an indication that a dialog window is visible.
 The read-only state is passed to the *presentational components* [@www-smart-dumb-components], which form the application's UI.
 The components trigger various actions that are dispatched back to the store.